ONE ACT FESTIVAL

 Click here for a pdf file of the theater layout.

 You will have access to our props room.
 However, if you have special or unusual props necessary for your piece, we recommend you bring them with you.
-Please send us a list of the props you might need from Dordt by October 1.
-Dordt might be able to make one simple prop, such as a fake food prop, dart board, or aging a prop, for your production.
-Our technical director will require specific details such as measurements, a picture or a drawing, colors, etc. Please send these details to Laura.Berkompas@dordt.edu by October 1.
+Please send your props list to Laura.Berkompas@dordt.edu by October 1, 2014.

 We ask you to bring your own costumes.
 Our costume shop will be available to you for any last minute fixes or costume emergencies.